Ionescu’s triple-double leads No. 3 Ducks over CU, 101-53

 Emma Clarke scored 18 and Mya Hollingshed added 11 for Colorado (14-7, 3-7).

 The Buffaloes hit a 3-pointer 16 seconds into the game to take the lead but the Ducks scored 21 of the next 23 points to take the drama out of it early.
-Oregon led 31-11 after the first quarter and 52-22 at halftime.
+Oregon led 31-11 after the first quarter and 52-22 at halftime and was never threatened after the opening minutes.

+“I feel like every game could be a trap game because everybody in the Pac-12 is so dynamic,” Moore said.

 The Ducks shot 62.5 percent in the first half and held Colorado to 25-percent shooting in the first 20 minutes.